nie-fm/SSE/README.md

 * [2021 NDSS] Practical Non-Interactive Searchable Encryption with Forward and Backward Privacy

-* [2022 Cryptography] Mihailescu M I, Nita S L. A searchable encryption scheme with biometric authentication and authorization for cloud environments
+* [2022 Cryptography] A searchable encryption scheme with biometric authentication and authorization for cloud environments

 #### SSE and OPE by CX
-* [2014] Dynamic searchable encryption in very-large databases: Data structures and implementation[J].
-Cryptology ePrint Archive
+* [2014 Cryptology ePrint Archive] Dynamic searchable encryption in very-large databases: Data structures and implementation

 * [2017 TDSC] Privacy-preserving multi-keyword top-k similarity search over encrypted data